Canada's first case of rare swine flu variant found in central Alberta patient | CBC News

 "This currently appears to be one isolated case and there is no increased risk to Albertans at this time.
 This is the only influenza case reported in Alberta so far this flu season."

-Hinshaw and Lehman said the virus was detected in mid-October when a patient with influenza-like symptoms sought medical treatment.
+At a news conference Wednesday, Hinshaw said the virus was detected in mid-October when a patient with influenza-like symptoms sought medical treatment at a hospital emergency department.

-"The patient experienced mild symptoms, was tested and then quickly recovered," they said.
-"There is no evidence at this time that the virus has spread further."
+"We are taking this seriously, as any human infection with a non-seasonal influenza virus needs to be followed up under our international obligations," she said.

+A sample collected from the patient was tested for influenza and for COVID-19 as part of a routine process, Hinshaw said.

 Public health investigation underway